 Some optimizations I did:

-I introduced the mindset to be always learning about our users.
+A main goal for the team was to continuously learn about our users.
 We did many interviews with US users, conducted polls and surveys, released beta features to gather feedback.
-We heavily analyzed usage patterns with Google Analytics Premium and with the help of our business intelligence team.
+With the help of our business intelligence team, we heavily analyzed usage patterns with Google Analytics Premium.
 We all did customer support from time to time to feel the pain points as closely as possible.

 It was a great experience to be part of Ustream’s shift in strategy that eventually led to a successful acquisition by IBM.